Rahul is a TV addict who can't get enough of twisted, gasp-inducing shows like "The Handmaid's Tale" and "Black Mirror".

-What Series Are Like New Girl?
+What Shows Are Like New Girl?

 There are few things as precious as friendships.
 From people with similar likes to the diametrically opposed, it’s no secret that friends make everything better.
 Who wouldn’t want someone they can talk to about everything, experience new situations with, share happiness, and run to when things go wrong?

 If you’re looking to get religious, a Bible verse mentions how some friends are much more important than siblings and most of us will attest to this.
 As social creatures, the concept of friendship is something we can’t get enough of, which is why some of the best shows center around this theme.